IBM/blue-cloud-mirror/users/README.md

     - Manage and secure the exposed API.
     - Access to the API Connect managed Users API requires an API Key.
     - See *service-api* directory.
+5. __Functions API__
+    - Serverless approach to secure the Users API and the API's credentials
+    - Option to later extend this with IBM AppID service for user login.
+    - For details look at [functions-api/README.md](functions-api/README.md)

 ### Security